ewels/ngi_visualizations/ngi_visualizations/gene_body_coverage/README.md

 # Gene Body Coverage

+> **Please Note:** This script has been superseded by
+> MultiQC (http://multiqc.info) - we recommend using that instead!

 A simple script to take the output from the [RSeQC](http://rseqc.sourceforge.net/#genebody-coverage-py) `geneBody_coverage.py` script and plot this on single graph (png and pdf).